Marhaba

 - Description of incident

-Many Mujahidin factions waged a civil war throughout Afghanistan in the 1990s, killing thousands of people, including women and children.
-Some were forced to flee their homes and subjected to various forms of violence like rape, extortion, abuse, harassment, abduction, and arbitrary detentions.
-Safia lost three members of her family during the bloody civil war, including her mother, her cousin, and her brother in-law, when a mortar shell was thrown into their home by the hostile group in the western suburb of Dasht-e-Barchi, Kabul.
+Many Mujahideen factions waged a civil war throughout Afghanistan in the 1990s, killing thousands of people, including women and children.
+Many people were forced to flee their homes and subjected to various forms of violence like rape, extortion, abuse, harassment, and arbitrary detention.
+Sohila Fayazi was among the several thousands of victims who perished in this war.
+When a mortar shell struck Sohila's home in Dasht-e-Barchi, a Kabul suburb on the western side, she perished.

 - Witness/Survivor Statement